 The SCCM task sequence deployment orchestrator sets the stage for the deployment before the SCCM Task Sequence starts.
-Such an approach protects important user data saved on the computer from inadvertently getting deleted.
+Such an approach protects important user data saved locally on the computer from inadvertently getting deleted.

 Security and Authentication.